If you own a leasehold flat, it is your legal right to choose who manages your property

 How Right to Manage works

-In order to be eligible for the Right to Manage (RTM) both the premises / block and the applicant leaseholders must meet a statutory criteria.
+In order to be eligible for the Right to Manage (RTM) both the property / block and the applicant leaseholders must meet a statutory criteria.
 RTM only applies to leaseholder owners of flats and not to leasehold houses or bungalows.

-The premises / block will qualify if they consist of a structurally detached building or part of a building that can be served independently, they contain two or more flats held by qualifying tenants, and at least two-thirds of the flats are leased to qualifying tenants.
+The property / block will qualify if they consist of a structurally detached building or part of a building that can be served independently, they contain two or more flats held by qualifying tenants, and at least two-thirds of the flats are leased to qualifying tenants.

-The premises / block will not qualify if more than 25% of the floor area is non-residential, if there are self-contained parts owned by different landlords, if it is a property owned by the local authority, or it is a building of four or less flats with one flat being occupied by the landlord as his principle home.
+The property / block will not qualify if more than 25% of the floor area is non-residential, if there are self-contained parts owned by different landlords, if it is a property owned by the local authority, or it is a building of four or less flats with one flat being occupied by the landlord as his principle home.

 A qualifying tenant is a leaseholder whose lease was originally granted for a period exceeding 21 years.
 Where a flat is being let under two or more long leases, a tenant that holds the superior lease is not the qualifying tenant.